open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 functions that compress and encode repeated record batches while offering drop-in compatibility with OTLP/gRPC service configurations.

-The OTel-Arrow Receiver applies logic to reverse the transformation done in the Encoder, and data equivalent to the original is reconstructed and supplied for the next component in the OpenTelemetry Collector pipeline to consume.
+The OTel-Arrow receiver applies logic to reverse the transformation done in the Encoder, and data equivalent to the original is reconstructed and supplied for the next component in the OpenTelemetry Collector pipeline to consume.
 We anticipate a number of future benefits that will come from using Arrow